Home Improvement and Commercial Contractor Disputes

 What if someone was injured from the construction or renovation?

-It’s not uncommon for a property owner to be injured during construction by a contractor, or for the injuries to manifest later, such as damage from a water leak or mold related illness or damages.
+The careless work of a contractor may causes injury to persons on the property.
+For example, a water leak can cause a mold related illness or damages.
 In addition, our lawyers handle all kinds of injury claims.
 Injuries are governed by negligence law, but your home improvement or other contract may limit those claims.
 Also, a lawyer should review any waiver closely as these have been disregarded by the courts in numerous instances.

 Can I post something online about the shady or shoddy contractor?